Rwandan genocide: Planning and organization

+Interim government

 There were few killings in the prefectures of Gitarama and Butare during the early phase, as the prefects of those areas were moderates opposed to the violence.
 The genocide began in Gitarama after the interim government relocated to the prefecture on 12 April.
 Butare was ruled by the only Tutsi prefect in the country, Jean-Baptiste Habyalimana.
 Habyalimana refused to authorise any killings in his territory, and for a while Butare became a sanctuary for Tutsi refugees from elsewhere in the country.
 This lasted until 18 April, when the interim government dismissed him from his post and replaced him with government loyalist Sylvain Nsabimana.

 The crisis committee appointed an interim government on 8 April; using the terms of the 1991 constitution instead of the Arusha Accords, the committee designated Théodore Sindikubwabo as interim president of Rwanda, while Jean Kambanda was the new prime minister.
 All political parties were represented in the government, but most members were from the "Hutu Power" wings of their respective parties.
 The interim government was sworn in on 9 April, but relocated from Kigali to Gitarama on 12 April, ostensibly fleeing RPF's advance on the capital.
 The crisis committee was officially dissolved, but Bagosora and the senior officers remained the de facto rulers of the country.
 The government played its part in mobilising the population, giving the regime an air of legitimacy, but was effectively a puppet regime with no ability to halt the army or the Interahamwe's activities.
 When Roméo Dallaire visited the government's headquarters a week after its formation, he found most officials at leisure, describing their activities as "sorting out the seating plan for a meeting that was not about to convene any time soon".